 Black Friday used to be associated with traffic accidents and violence initiated by the large volume of shoppers.
 Nowadays, though, it rather means a “profitable Friday” to all retailers out there.
-In fact, to attract even more customers, many online and brick-and-mortar stores come up with special offers and discounts on that day.
-Are you taking this opportunity as seriously as they do?
+With this introduction of Cyber Monday, e-commerce stores now have a valuable opportunity of a day solely dedicated to consumers prioritizing online purchases over store purchases.

 #1 Plan ahead